Signs of labor: Know what to expect

-When your water breaks you might experience an irregular or continuous trickle of small amounts of watery fluid from your vagina or a more obvious gush of fluid.
-If your water breaks — or if you're uncertain whether the fluid is amniotic fluid, urine or something else — consult your health care provider or head to your delivery facility right away.
+When your water breaks you might experience an irregular or continuous trickle of small amounts of fluid from your vagina or a more obvious gush of fluid.
+If your water breaks — or if you're uncertain whether the fluid is amniotic fluid, urine or something else — consult your health care provider or head to your delivery facility.
 You and your baby will be evaluated to determine the next steps.

 Contractions: When labor pains begin

 During the last few months of pregnancy, you might experience occasional, sometimes painful, contractions — a sensation that your uterus is tightening and relaxing.
 These are called Braxton Hicks contractions.